 For transport, the mark illustrated below must be displayed on the external surface of the outer packaging on a background of a contrasting colour and must be clearly visible and legible.
 The mark must be in the form of a square set at an angle of 45° (diamond-shaped) with each side having a length of at least 50 mm, the width of the line must be at least 2 mm and the letters and numbers must be at least 6 mm high.
+The entire mark must appear on one side of the package.
 The proper shipping name "Biological Substance, Category B" in letters at least 6 mm high must be marked on the outer packaging adjacent to the diamond-shaped mark.

-IST Unless all package marks are clearly visible, the following conditions apply when packages are placed in an overpack:
+IN Unless all package marks are clearly visible, the following conditions apply when packages are placed in an overpack: